kousu/statasvm/COMPILE.md

 Compiling Stata-SVM
 ===================

+This is a guide for building the code for developers of Stata-SVM.
+If you just want to use it, see [INSTALL](INSTALL.md).

+Build requirements:
+* toolchain
+* libsvm
+* make

 Toolchain
 ---------

-To build, you will need to have your platform's toolchain installed, of course.
+To build, you will need to have your platform's toolchain installed.

 On Windows, you will need to [get gmake](http://gnuwin32.sourceforge.net/packages/make.htm), and you will also need a compiler (MinGW or Visual Studio) installed.
 Unlike the POSIX compilers, if you want to use Visual Studio, you need to amend your %PATH% by [using `vcvarsall.bat`](https://msdn.microsoft.com/en-us/library/x4d2c09s.aspx); for 32 bit builds: